wonjae-lee-2/docker/README.md

 # Use the username 'root' and the password from 'PASSWORD_FILE' to connect to the database remotely.
 ```

-## Run Dask inside the Python container.
+## Run Dask and Sparklyr remotely on the Kubernetes cluster.

-## Run Spkarlyr inside the R container.
+The container user's `.profile` runs `~/gcloud-auth.sh` at startup to set up connection with the GKE cluster using `key-gcloud.json` inside the `~/keys` folder and set the namespace to `cluster`.
+Use `kubectl port-forward` to connect to the dashboard on the Dask scheduler or Sparklyr driver pod.

 Sparklyr should use the standard cluster because the connection with the autopilot cluster can be interrupted unexpectedly.
-The container's `.profile` runs `~/gcloud-auth.sh` at startup to set up connection with the GKE cluster using `key-gcloud.json` inside the `~/keys` folder and sets the namespace to `lee`.

-## Run Julia Jupyter Lab in the kubernetes cluster.
+## Run Julia Jupyter Lab inside the kubernetes cluster.

 1. Run `julia-push.sh` to re-tag and push the Julia image to the Google Cloud.